CAPLTER/knb-lter-cap.652/methods.md

 ## CAP LTER Ecological Survey of Central Arizona methods (adapted from the field and lab protocol)
 Version 2015

 These methods were adapted from the CAP LTER Ecological Survey of Central Arizona field and lab protocol.
 This protocol was based initially on the UFORE FOREST SURVEY devised by Dave Nowak (BES), and has been updated with input from CAP LTER PIs and field experience.
 The methods described here are most recently based primarily on the 2015 survey, which for the first time, employed the use of digital tablets for data collection in the field.
 As such, the methods reference entering data at key locations in tablet forms but are otherwise identical in practice to protocols of previous surveys.

 ### arriving at the site: first steps

 Upon arriving at a site, use a high-resolution GPS unit to locate the plot center (locate the nail if present (desert sites only)).
 Create a new folder in the GPS for the site, and record the location of the plot center.
 If present, always use the center nail as plot center and record this location as plot center in the GPS.
 Use high-resolution GPS unit to identify the plot corners and mid-points - mark these with flags or cones.
 At plots with relatively little topography, it may be easier to use pre-measured 30-m ropes laid along the N-S and E-W axes of the plot to delineate the plot boundary.

 **general plot information**

-* Note the plot ID (e.g., 'V12')
+- Note the plot ID (e.g., 'V12')
-* Note plot (see parcel instructions below for parcels)
+- Note plot (see parcel instructions below for parcels)
-* Crew members: check all that are present, and note additional crew members not included in the list (add a new 'AdditionalCrew' group)
+- Crew members: check all that are present, and note additional crew members not included in the list (add a new 'AdditionalCrew' group)
-* Inclination: identify the steepest section of the plot; one person stands at top while another person stands some distance downhill; person at top uses clinometer to measure angle (in degrees) down to eye level of the other person
+- Inclination: identify the steepest section of the plot; one person stands at top while another person stands some distance downhill; person at top uses clinometer to measure angle (in degrees) down to eye level of the other person
-* Exposure: note predominant aspect of the plot (if there is any slope)
+- Exposure: note predominant aspect of the plot (if there is any slope)
-* Provide a brief description of the plot.
+- Provide a brief description of the plot.
 Limit description to \~20 words and use keywords, such as desert, creosote flat, residential neighborhood, strip mall parking lot, etc.
-* Quantify land use of the plot (only of the plot; add 'landuses\_sampling\_event' group): percent of the plot area that is in the land use using the LTER land use categories 1 through 6.
+- Quantify land use of the plot (only of the plot; add 'landuses\_sampling\_event' group): percent of the plot area that is in the land use using the LTER land use categories 1 through 6.
 This will often be 100% (e.g., desert sites) but some plots will cover multiple categories (e.g., 60% residential, 40% street).
 Make sure percentages sum to 100%.
 Identify categories using supplied codes (e.g., 1B1 for institutional (schools, churches, etc)) sites.
-* Note the use of buildings on the plot
+- Note the use of buildings on the plot
-* Record heights of buildings if present (add 'Plot structures' group): record the slope (in degrees) to the highest point and bottom of the structure from a known distance.
+- Record heights of buildings if present (add 'Plot structures' group): record the slope (in degrees) to the highest point and bottom of the structure from a known distance.
+Note that the type of structure was changed from a free text entry to a categorical variable beginning with the 2015 survey.
-* Note surrounding transportation infrastructure that best reflects conditions at the plot
+- Note surrounding transportation infrastructure that best reflects conditions at the plot
-* Note current weather
+- Note current weather
-* Note if it has rained and what evidence if so
+- Note if it has rained and what evidence if so
-* Visible human activity (not applicable in private back yards): excluding conditions in private back yards, note signs of human activity within the plot corresponding to the checklist.
+- Visible human activity (not applicable in private back yards): excluding conditions in private back yards, note signs of human activity within the plot corresponding to the checklist.
-* Evaluation of surrounding neighborhood: excluding outlying desert areas, note general characteristics of the surrounding neighborhood.
+- Evaluation of surrounding neighborhood: excluding outlying desert areas, note general characteristics of the surrounding neighborhood.
-* Note whether the plot center nail was located and whether one was left
+- Note whether the plot center nail was located and whether one was left
-* Note landscape practices (skip for desert plots)
+- Note landscape practices (skip for desert plots)
   + Does the landscape have a natural or manicured appearance?
   + Is the landscape maintained professionally?
   + Are plants in the landscape healthy and vigorous?
   + Are there any symptoms or signs of abiotic or biotic injury?
   + Watering regimes: drip or trickle, overhead spray, flood, hand watering, or not irrigated
   + Estimate % of pervious area irrigated.
   + Veg types present: soil / trees / shrubs / succulents / herbaceous groundcover / other groundcover

 ### photographs